arekmula/ros_joint_detection/README.md

   <img alt="2" src="imgs/joint3.png" width="30%">
 </p>

 The goal of the project is to build a ROS node that would be responsible for detecting rotational joints.
 The module uses a neural network to perform the task and utilizes U-Net architecture with EfficientNetB0 working as a backend.
+The dataset used for training, evaluation, and testing the neural network is available [here](https://drive.google.com/file/d/160CKfbddk_ybkPeXA4BYQz2h6cS6Zjz9/view?usp=sharing).

 This module is part of my master thesis "Point cloud-based model of the scene enhanced with information about articulated objects" and **requires** two other modules to work properly: